JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-letsencrypt-cron
-Create and automatically renew website certificates using letsencrypt CA.
+Create and automatically renew website certificates using the letsencrypt free CA.

 This image will renew your certificates every 2 months, and place the lastest ones in the /certs folder on the host.

+Note: before letsencrypt becomes generally available, you will need to sign up for the private beta.

 # Setup